evanaze/evanazevedo.com/content/about/index.md

 ### My interests

-I like to play guitar in my spare time and have played since 2009.
+I play guitar in my spare time and have played since 2009.
 My favorite instrument is electric, and I love to play hard rock, thrash metal, blues, prog metal, and jazz.

 I also practice Muay Thai and have been training since April 2021.